 After convincing the seller they overpaid, the scammer will request the seller to pay back “the excess amount.”
 Of course, the seller will end up with not a single dollar in their bank account, but the scammer walks away with whatever amount he “overpaid.”

 Another common scam on Facebook Marketplace is advertising fake giveaways.
-Scammers hope that, by offering fake giveaways, they can get users to either click on links that will install malware on their device or that will prompt them to provide their sensitive data in order to participate in the “giveaway” (phishing).
+Scammers hope that, by offering fake giveaways, they can get users to either click on suspicious links that will install malware on their devices.
+Their aim is to get sensitive data from users by convincing them to participate in the “giveaway” (phishing).
 Once scammers obtain your sensitive data, they will find every possible way to abuse it.

-Frankly, fake giveaways are more common on other platforms, such as Instagram and Facebook (as in, the social media platform, not the marketplace).
-However, since these platforms are extremely popular and these scams do occasionally also happen on FB Marketplace, it’s good to be aware of them.
+Frankly, fake giveaways are more common on other social media networks, such as Instagram and Facebook (as in, the social media platform, not the marketplace).
+However, since these platforms are extremely popular and these scams do occasionally also happen on FB Marketplace, it’s good to be aware of these scam ads.

 Of course, someone could have created a Facebook account recently to advertise on Facebook Marketplace.
 However, considering Facebook launched as early as 2006 and the fact that it’s the world’s most popular social medium, skepticism is more than justified if you come across an account that was created yesterday.